jesusg703/tmpdrop/README.md

 `POST /api/files/{id}/convert` with `{"target":"mp3"}` starts a conversion on the linked ConvertX instance.
 Poll `GET /api/convert/{id}`; when it returns `"status":"done"` a new file with its own share link has been stored under the same lifetime as the source.
-Supported targets are the common ones listed in `internal/convertx/formats.go` (audio/video, office, markup, images, e-books, contacts); extend that map to enable more.
+Which targets are offered depends on the source format — see [File conversion](#file-conversion) for the table.

 ## Storage layout